osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 ### Faster Employee Onboarding

-New employees can receive the required access more efficiently.
+New employees can receive the access required for their roles more efficiently.

+### Better Access Management During Employee Changes

+Promotions and department transfers can trigger an appropriate review of existing access.

 ### Better Offboarding

-Employee access can be removed promptly when an employee leaves the organization.
+Employee access can be restricted promptly when an employee leaves the organization, while required information can be retained appropriately.

 ### Improved Visibility